-- If Neotic drops is brown or contains particles, do not use it.
+- If Neotic drops are brown or contains particles, do not use it.

 - If you miss a dose of Neotic drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.